karlkfi/kpt-config-sync/docs/gcp_user_guide.md

 **NOTE: This is an Alpha release of Kubernetes Policy API and available to whitelisted customers.**

-Nomos supports using Google Cloud Platform to centrally manage Namespaces and policies across Kubernetes clusters.
+GKE Policy Management supports using Google Cloud Platform to centrally manage Namespaces and policies across Kubernetes clusters.

 Existing [Resource Manager][1] API enables creating a hierarchy using Organizations, Folders, and Projects.
 The new Kubernetes Policy API enables